 DCM-PRO sensor probes should be centered between two element heating runs, at least 12″ into the heated area.
 It should not touch or cross any heating cables.
 If necessary, you can create a channel in the subfloor to ensure it doesn’t go above floor height, with a piece of tape over the communication wire to help hold it in place.
 It is recommended to have a backup sensor probe for every thermostat.

-4. Dedicated Breaker with 2 Conduits
+4. Have a Dedicated Breaker with Two Conduits

-5. Let Thin-Set or Leveler Fully Cure
+5. Let Your Thinset or Leveler Cure Fully

 One important detail to understand regarding how to install floor heating is the difference between a thinset and a leveler.
 Both are common materials used to install radiant heating systems, designed with similar purposes but best suited to different jobs.